SirVeggie/sd-browser/README.md

 ### ~ I'm open to feedback! ~

 # Usage
+## Collapse mode
+Hides duplicate images with the same prompt.
+Browsing old prompts is much easier with this mode.
+Combine with `random` sorting mode to maximize inspiration from old prompts.

 ## Searching

 Default search settings use Regex matching and keywords.
 All searching is case insensitive.